plantbreeding/BrAPI-Manuscript2/manuscript.md

 ## Code Availability Statement

 The all of software and documentation generated by the BrAPI project is free, public, and open source.
-Everything is available under the MIT open source license, and can be accessed through [brapi.org](https://brapi.org).
+Everything is available under the MIT open-source license and can be accessed through [brapi.org](https://brapi.org).
 Most of the other software projects referenced and discussed here are also open source and the text contain links to their repositories or project pages.
 However, the authors take no responsibility for their availability or licensing.

 ## Competing Interests Statement